mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 This operation takes from 5 to 15 minutes depending on the operating system.
 The following software are required:

-1. Python, version 2.7.x
+1. Python 2.7.x
 2. wxPython >= 3.0
 3. julius >= 4.1

+It is very (very very) important to take care about the version of Python.
 An installation guide is available on the website, depending on your operating system. **Please, closely follow the instructions.**
 Administrator rights are required to perform these installations.

 ### Download and install SPPAS

 The website lets to go to the Download Page to download a new version or Subscribe to the User's group.

 SPPAS is ready to run, so it does not need elaborate installation, except for its dependencies (other software required for SPPAS to work properly).
 All you need to do is to copy the SPPAS package from the website to somewhere on your computer.
 Preferably, choose *a location without spaces nor accentuated characters in the name of the path*.

 The SPPAS package is compressed and zipped, so you will need to *decompress and unpack* it once you've got it.